EMDR.

 I will ask a series of questions in order to build a picture of your life history, and key events which can begin to identify the goal of your EMDR therapy.

-How is EMDR therapy different from other therapies?
+How is EMDR Therapy different from Talking Therapy?

 EMDR therapy does not require talking in detail about the distressing issue or completing homework between sessions.
 EMDR therapy allows the brain to resume its natural healing process.